adrianharet/adrianharet.github.io/_posts/2025-04-28-real-life-games.md

 ## Week 8.
-The Prisoner's Dilemma and Cooperation
+The Repeated Prisoner's Dilemma and Mechanisms of Cooperation
 <div style="text-align: right">
     June 16, 2025
 </div>

 We return to the Prisoner's Dilemma and learn about the dilemma of altruistic behavior.
-We see that it might make sense to cooperate if players expect to see each other again the next day... and if they expect they'll get punished if they don't
+We see that it might make sense to cooperate if players expect to see each other again the next day... and if they expect they'll get punished if they don't.

 <i class="fas fa-tasks"></i>
 Hoffman & Yoeli (2022), Chapter 10.